-ONGC seeks approval for Mozambique project transactions
+ONGC publishes postal ballot notice for Mozambique project

 *this image is generated using AI for illustrative purposes only.